De Facto Parent Information (JV-295)

-- Participate in juvenile court as a party.
+- Participate in juvenile dependency court hearings as a party.

-- Present views and evidence to promote the best interests of the child in their care.
+- Present views and evidence to promote the best interests of the child in your care.

 - Participate in decisions regarding the child’s care and placement.